 About the James and Patricia Atwater Memorial Writing Prize

 The Atwater Prize is open to students in all sequences and was founded in memory of James D. Atwater and his wife Patricia Atwater.
 James Atwater was dean of the School from 1983-1989 and a professor of magazine and editorial writing.
 During his lifetime, Atwater published several books and worked at publications such as Time magazine, The Saturday Evening Post and Reader’s Digest.
 He died in 1996 of cancer.
 Patricia Atwater was a former instructor and copy editor at the Columbia Missourian.
 She died in 2018.
-Gifts to support the annual James and Patricia Atwater Memorial Writing Prize can be made by visiting the Giving to Mizzou website.
+Gifts to support the annual James and Patricia Atwater Memorial Writing Prize can be made through the Giving to Mizzou website.